paridebroggi/paridebroggi.github.io/_posts/projects/2010-01-01-podcast-demo-page.markdown

 tags: [podcasts]
 title:  "Podcasts list"
 tagline: "A curated list of quality podcasts"
-excerpt: "Here you can find a curated list of some of high quality pocasts."
+excerpt: "Here you can find a curated list of some quality pocasts."

 cover_image: 2010-01-01-podcast-demo-page.jpg
 project_url: